diarmuidoconnor/ssd-distributed-systems-module/topic06/talk-1/CloudFront.md

-# Messaging Services - SQS.
+# CloudFront Services - SQS.

-The AWS SQS messaging service and how it supports Event-Driven architecture.
+CloudFront provides a CDN, which can improve the web frontend experience.